phildavis754-ux/Bank-Wallet-Coin/README.md

    What if it lists straight away?
 Then, the only BWC coins on market are the ones formated and released from treasury.
 We will release them slowly at 10 cents or above only.
+ 1 billion released at 10 cents or above is a minimum of 100 million dollars raised.
    That way a solid foundation is formed for the long journey that the BWC enterprize is begining.
 ....    ....

    Now, after those fun and games let's find out what this idea is about and is it worth anything.
    We will put aside future star dates and years to far beyond our own to consider What is Bank Wallet Coin for. ....